JeremySkalla/pysmashgg/README.md

 import SmashGGPy
 # Initialize the SmashGGPy class
 smash = pysmashgg.SmashGG('KEY')

-# All results will be returned as normal Python dictionaries

 # Show only a list of events for a tournament (excludes meta data info)
 events = smash.tournament_show_events('smash-summit-10-online')